Green Home Building

 Putting too much emphasis on the “Green” designation: There are many ways to be green and it is always the best idea for homeowners to do what is smart, cost-efficient and the most beneficial to their needs.
 Sometimes homeowners decide to use water saving faucets, showers and toilets, which are considered green, and end up absolutely hating them because of the low water pressure they provide.
 Be smart, do your research, and make sure your decisions make sense for your needs.
 The Navigate Homes team will be with you at each step to give advice and make recommendations.

-Jim Walker, Director of Residential Construction, has decades of experience organizing and supervising home construction projects from planning and budgeting to acquiring permits.
-Jim has led many home construction projects that incorporate green building techniques.
+Navigate custom home builders have decades of experience organizing and supervising home construction projects from planning and budgeting to acquiring permits.
+They have led many home construction projects that incorporate green building techniques.
 All homes built by Navigate Homes are energy efficient and are rated on the Home Energy Rating System (HERS) Index.
 Our team takes pride in the fact that our homes consistently rank high on the scale for energy efficiency.

 Is there a significant cost difference for building a green home in the short and long term?